 How to get rid of Drain Smells and Neutralise Odours

 Often, when noticing an unpleasant smell, the first thought is “how do I get rid of it?”, especially if it smells of rotten eggs.
-While odours can be masked with products such as Mr Muscle or Jeyes Fluid, if the causing problem is still there, the smell will return.
+While odours can be masked with products such as Mr Muscle or Jeyes Fluid, if the root cause of the problem is still there, the smell will return.

 The best way to remove drain odours is to go directly to the cause of the smell – whether that’s a food build-up or damaged pipes.
 By contacting a professional plumber, you can get straight to the cause of the issue and have unpleasant odours removed completely.